 Alumni Opportunities

-The Project Passport Application Period For 2024 is Now Open.
+The Project Passport Application Period For 2025 is now open (until October 25).
+Click here for the application.

-For a fourth year, we are excited to offer a great opportunity for Galapagos alum entering their Junior or Senior years in 2024.
-Project Passport Africa at Galapagos will bring up to six GRCS alum to Africa.
+For a fifth year, we are excited to offer a great opportunity for Galapagos alum entering their Sophomore, Junior or Senior years in 2025.
+Project Passport Africa, at Galapagos, will bring up to six GRCS alum to Africa.
 This trip combines learning about African culture with a leadership retreat.
 Alum will get the chance to visit Uganda and Rwanda.
 There, they will meet and work with Africans their own age and visit locations that will expand their horizons.
-Interested scholars should use the application link above (for the summer of 2024.)
-The trip will take place in June 2024 and will require some pre-work and fundraising.
+Interested scholars should use the application link above (for the summer of 2025.)
+The trip will take place in either June or July 2025.
+The trip will require some pre-work and fundraising.
 Scholars will work together at the summit in Uganda while also having time to explore the region.
 Scholars will visit a Ugandan market-place, meet with village elders and spend time on a safari and participate in a three-day youth summit.
 Finally, scholars will visit neighboring Rwanda to learn about the genocide that enveloped that nation in the 1990’s while discovering how the nation undertook one of the more successful reconciliations displayed by humanity in the 2000’s.

-Take a look at the agenda from the last two trip for all the exciting activities involved in this program.
+We partner with The Global Livingston Institute (GLI) to provide this trip; watch their video here.
+Take a look at the agenda from the last two trips for all the exciting activities involved in this program.
 See our scholars in action.

 2022 Africa Youth Summit Itinerary